abouanich/QuaDS/README.md

     python3 scripts/launch_quads.py

 ## Outputs
-For your qualitative analysis, you will obtain 2 outputs (datatest explication):
+For your qualitative analysis, you will obtain 2 outputs:
   - Chi2.csv : informs which variable is implicated in the groups
   - qualitative_hypergeometric.csv : informs if the variable is implicated in the groups, this file informs in each groups if the modality is: